Deeptimay/ProductShowcase/README.md

 * Retrofit is a Type-safe HTTP client for Android, Java and Kotlin by Square.<br>
 * Gson and Moshi is a serialization/deserialization library to convert objects into JSON and back.<br>
 * Okhttp interceptor Logs HTTP requests and responses.<br>
+* Okhttp OfflineInterceptor and OnlineInterceptor for cache the api responses.<br>
 * Material Design Build beautiful, usable products using Material Components for Android.<br>
 * RecyclerView is a flexible and efficient view used in Android to display large sets of data.
 Mock web server A scriptable web server for testing HTTP clients.<br>
 * JUnit and Mockito for testing.